Don’t panic if you start seeing more hairs in the drain than usual. In honor of Hair Loss Awareness Month, let’s find out what could be causing it.

 - Minoxidil.
 This over-the-counter (OTC) product can help slow hair loss, spur hair growth or both.
 You rub the foam into your scalp morning and night.
 You’ll get the best results at 16 weeks.

 - Propecia.
 This daily prescription pill for men only slows hair loss and encourages regrowth.

 - Platelet-Rich Plasma (PRP) therapy.
 You may have heard that that athletes including Tiger Woods were turning to PRP to speed up recovery or that Kim Kardashian was having “vampire” facials.
 Now many dermatologists are using the innovative procedure to reverse hair loss, and studies show it works.
 In the treatment, your doctor will draw your blood, spin it to separate the PRP and inject it back into your scalp.
 You will need several treatments over the course of a few months

 - Hair transplants.
 During this surgery, your surgeon literally transplants tiny plugs of skin containing hair follicles from the back or sides of your scalp to the areas that are thinning or bald.

 - Hair growth supplements.
 While there haven’t been any conclusive studies, you may know a well-tressed friend who swears by Viviscal, Nutrafol, the qilib multivitamin or prenatal vitamins.
 These all contain biotin and iron and other vitamins, minerals and antioxidants.

 For my own hair loss, 18 months after my daughter’s birth, I’m happy to report my hair is back to normal!

 Ready to talk to a doctor about hair loss?
-If you are in the Los Angeles area and are looking for a new dermatologist, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting http://dermatology.keckmedicine.org/request-an-appointment/.
+If you are in the Los Angeles area, schedule an appointment with a dermatologist or facial plastic surgeon by callling (800) USC-CARE (800-872-2273) or by visiting https://www.keckmedicine.org/request-an-appointment/.